Mayron/MayronObjects/README.md

 child:Destroy(); -- prints "Child object Destroyed!"
 ```

+Line 14 shows that when creating a class you can assign that class a parent class.
+The 1st argument of `CreateClass` is the name of the class being created (called the type of the class), the 2nd argument specifies the parent class and any additional arguments can be interfaces for the class to implement.
+All arguments except the first can either be the physical class/interface or a string used to allow LibMayronObjects to import it when assigning the class/interface to the newly created class.

-The private instance data from the child object is passed to the parent function.
+Using a parent class means that you can use the parent class methods on the interface.
+For example, the Child class in the code above has no `Talk()` method, but the parent class does.
+The private instance data from the child object is passed to the parent function when calling `Talk()` on the instance.
 This is why line 27 prints "I am a child!" and not "I am a parent.". `__Construct` and `__Destruct` do not need to be manually called.
 They are implicitly called by LibMayronObjects when required.

 # 8: Creating an Interface